 After he recovered from surgery, he and his wife went into action mode to decide what’s next.
 There’s no cure for glioblastoma and the standard treatment protocol still comes with a poor survival rate.
 South wanted to take part in a clinical trial that would offer other options and found one at MD Anderson Cancer Center in Houston, Texas.

-South’s brain MRI at the end of that treatment was clear and he’ll continue to fly back to Texas every 60 days for scans.
-He has to pay for that travel out of his own pocket, just as he did for the six-week stay in Houston for the clinical trial.
+South’s brain MRI at the end of that treatment was clear and he continued to fly back to Texas every 60 days for scans.
+He had to pay for that travel out of his own pocket, just as he did for the six-week stay in Houston for the clinical trial.